Articles

 Photography Workshops website

-The Gestalt principles confirm in practice that our brain tends to make tricks with us, so designers should consider that fact during the creation process to exclude the possibility of misunderstandings.
+The Gestalt principles confirm in practice that our brain tends to play tricks on us, so designers should consider that fact during the creation process to exclude the possibility of misunderstandings.

 Visceral Reactions

 Have you ever had that feeling when you fall in love with the website after the first second when you’ve opened it?
-Or maybe an application has made you sick only with the quick glance at it?
+Or maybe an application has made you sick just with a quick glance at it?
 If yes, then you’ve already known what’s a visceral reaction.
-This kind of reaction comes from the part of our head called “old brain” responsible for the instincts and it reacts much faster than our consciousness does.
+This kind of reaction comes from the part of our head called the “old brain,” which is responsible for the instincts, and it reacts much faster than our consciousness does.
 Visceral reactions are rooted in our DNA, so they can be easily predicted.

 How do designers use this knowledge?
 They aim at creating a positive aesthetic impression with the design.
 It’s not that difficult to guess what looks nice to people and what doesn’t if you know your target audience and their needs.
-So, the tendency of using the high-resolution beautiful photos or the colorful pictures at landing pages, websites, or any other web and mobile products is not accidental.
+So, the tendency to use high-resolution, beautiful photos or colorful pictures on landing pages, websites, or any other web and mobile products is not accidental.

 jewellery_e-commerce_app_concept_by_tubik